 Prior to importing the content, navigate to Media under the Settings menu, ensure the box next to Organize my uploads into month- and year-based folders IS NOT checked.
 You may re-enable this option after importing the content if you choose.
 If this box is checked, uncheck it and click the Save Changes button.

 To import the content, from the WordPress Dashboard select Import under the Tools menu.
 There will be several options here, you will want to select the WordPress option.
 In most cases, you must choose Install Now to install the WordPress Importer.
 If the WordPress Importer is already installed, you will be able to select the Run Importer option.
-After selecting the Run Importer option, you will need to Browse for the content file to import.
+After selecting the Run Importer option, you will need to click Choose File and browse for the content file to import.
 After browsing for and selecting the supplied content file, click the Upload file and import button.

 During the import process, WordPress will ask you to Assign Authors and whether to Import Attachments.
 You may either create a new user for the posts, or assign them to an existing user.
 If in doubt, assign posts to an existing user by selecting your username from the drop-down menu.
 You will want to check the box next to the Download and import file attachments option.
 This will ensure all images referenced in the theme pages are downloaded to your local WordPress installation.
 Please be patient, this process may take some time to complete.
+Click Submit.

 Editing Content